xtechcode/bash_script_filter_tag/README.md

 # bash_script_filter_tag

-Because a friend/colleague from my work asked me if it was possible to make a script (instead to do it manually).
+Because a friend/colleague from work asked me if it was possible to make a script (instead to do it manually).

 And because I am a 21st Century Schizoid Man  ;)